TcMenu/tcMenu/README.md

 ## Getting started with tcMenu

-You start a menu either by using the provided user interface (recommended), or by coding a menu manually into a sketch.
+You start a menu project either by using the provided user interface (recommended), or by coding a menu manually into a sketch.

-To use the UI visit the releases page, where there's a JAR build that will require a modern version of Java installed onto your machine.
+[Get a copy of the project from the releases page](/releases/latest), where there's a JAR build that will require a modern version of Java installed on your machine.
 I'll build native packages before the next major release, but during the testing, please download Java from Oracle or use an open JDK, if you use OpenJDK you'll also need the open-javafx package.

 ## Generating a menu from the UI